 You might be surprised to learn that the SAGs are actually relatively new.
 The first celebration only took place in 1995, with trophies going to Tom Hanks for “Forrest Gump” and Jodie Foster for “Nell,” among others.
 Check out our interview with executive producer Kathy Connell for more on the history of the awards.

-The 26th annual SAG Awards will be held Jan.
-19, 2020 at the Los Angeles Shrine Exposition Center.
-The event will be simulcast live on TNT and TBS.
+The 27th annual SAG Awards will be held April 4, 2021.
+The event will be simulcast live on TNT and TBS, and further details are forthcoming.